romilly/start-apl/manuscript/Chapter3.md

 ## Shape and reshape with character arrays.

-You can use both monadic and dyadic `⍴` on character arrays.
+You can use both monadic and dyadic `⍴` (shape and reshape) on character arrays.

 ~~~~~~~~
       ⍴description